carolineclary/Caroline_Clary_Python_Portfolio/README.md

-## Using Jupyter Notebooks 1 and 2
+## Using Jupyter Notebooks (1)

-In this analysis, we looked into different companies statisitcal values based on their year, rank, revenue, and profit.
+In this two part analysis, we looked into different companies statisitcal values based on their year, rank, revenue, and profit.

 ```python